©1978

 giver.
 Instead, God is given sermons, rituals, and hymns.
 Such

 are the toys we squeak to keep God away.
-God can use churches, but the

 churches oddly enough do not seem to have any real use for God.